MartinHoldrege/sitedata_analysis/data_dictionary.md

 # Data Dictionary

-This documents describes data files in this filder (note these data files are not on github because they are large).
+This documents describes data files in this folder (note these data files are not on github because they are large).
 The data files described are the ones that are needed to reproduce the main results presented in the manuscript.
 For each file there is a brief description,